Zwerd/zwerd.github.io/_posts/2024-01-07-buffer_overflow_01.md

 That is mean we want to overwrite that EIP so we have control on the instruction pointer to point back to our code location, also called return address, if we have the return address that is the location of our code, this is the address we should insert to EIP.

-So now we can filled the stack with our shellcode, since we know that the crash occurewhen the stack are filled with 500 chars and we also know that our code is 28 bytes long and the last 4 are used for EIP overwriting, we can came up with the following:
+So now we can filled the stack with our shellcode, since we know that the crash occur when the stack are filled up with 500 chars and we also know that our code is 28 bytes long and the last 4 are used for EIP overwriting, we can came up with the following:
 ```
 run $(python2 -c "print 'A'*468+<shellcode>+'B'*4")
 ```